21 March 2024

 "The power that produced man when the monkey was not up to the mark, can produce a higher creature than man if man does not come up to the mark.
 We must beware; for man is not yet an ideal creature.
 At his present best, many of his ways are so unpleasant that they are unmentionable in polite society, and so painful that he is compelled to pretend that pain is often a good.
 Nature holds no brief for the human experiment: it must stand or fall by its results.
 If man will not serve, nature will try another experiment."

-This "social eugenics" sentiment is the context we have to place Sanger, not the Nazi one attributed to her.
-It's a sentiment that is even seen in Ernesto "Che" Guevara's famous letter, "Man and Socialism in Cuba" [1965].
+This "social eugenics" sentiment is the context we have to place Sanger (or Shaw for that matter), not the Nazi stance attributed to her.

 The rift between the IWW and Sanger widened when she and her sister started smuggling contraceptive devices from the UK.
 This brought the Planned Parenthood founder not only on a collision with the labor leadership of her day but also against many state laws that prohibited possessing, teaching, or disseminating contraceptives.
 Connecticut was just one of these states.

 By 1920, the "pivot" from full-time labor organizer to birth-control advocate was complete.
-Sanger had always been a feminist and suffragette, and these impulses equally drove her labor organizing as much as it did in organizing Planned Parenthood.
+Sanger had always been a feminist, socialist, and suffragette, and these impulses equally drove her labor organizing as much as it did in organizing Planned Parenthood.
 Sanger the IWW labor organizer did formally break with the union and was solidifying the concept of Planned Parenthood "clinics," but it was part of the same cause of women's liberation.
-The clinics would provide women contraception, teach techniques to avoid pregnancy, and nurture the idea that women as autonomous beings needn't listen to their husbands.
+The clinics would provide women education, contraception, teach techniques to avoid pregnancy, and nurture the idea that women as autonomous beings needn't listen to their husbands.

 At Sanger's direction, drawing from her years as a labor organizer, the clinics were integrated with Black and white staff - nurses and doctors.

 In establishing these clinics, she had not only the support of many white women, like Flynn of the CPUSA, who counted among her financial and activist supporters, but also NAACP co-founder WEB DuBois, the Communist Party's Paul Robeson, Rep. Adam Clayton Powell, Mary McCloud Bethune, and some pro-labor activist Black ministers who would eventually invite Sanger to come and speak to their congregations.
-DuBois sat on the board of Planned Parenthood.
-In later years, Rev. Martin Luther King, Jr., praised her work - and became the recipient of the organization's first award.

-DuBois and those Black ministers' support is important to this false narrative.
-It was in a 1939 correspondence with one of her friends that a passage has been taken out of context to haunt Sanger for some time.
+It is a 1939 correspondence with one of her friends that a passage has been taken out of context to haunt Sanger for some time.

 Her "...
 We do not want word to go out that we want to exterminate the Negro population and the [Black] minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members" which discussed her visits with these Black congregations.